RileyGe/algo-wallet/README.md

 # algo-wallet
 The algo-wallet is a crossplat form algo assets wallet, which using the Avalonia UI.
 As a result, this wallet can run on Windows, MacOS and Lunix.
-You can find more information about Avalonia UI in [this gitHub repository](https://github.com/AvaloniaUI/Avalonia).
+You can find more information about Avalonia UI in [this github repository](https://github.com/AvaloniaUI/Avalonia).

 ## Screens